Council for Clinical Certification in Audiology and Speech-Language Pathology

 - Attend three CFCC meetings per year

-- Two meetings at the ASHA National Office in Rockville MD: one winter, one summer; attend entire meeting (typically Friday morning through Sunday noon).
-Winter meetings are typically conducted beginning the second Friday of February; Summer meetings are typically conducted beginning the second Friday of July.
+- Three meetings at the ASHA National Office in Rockville, Maryland: one winter, one summer; attend entire meeting (typically Friday morning through Sunday noon).
+Winter meetings are typically conducted beginning the second Friday of February; summer meetings are typically conducted beginning the second Friday of July. .

 - Participate fully on one or more committees as requested

-- Actively participate in Committee activities during and between CFCC meetings, completing assignments as requested and described in this Operating Manual
+- Actively participate in Committee activities during and between CFCC meetings, completing assignments as requested and described in the Operating Manual.

-- Maintain technical skills to effectively use a shared on-line web portal (CFCC Collaborate site) to complete council activities.
+- Maintain technical skills to effectively use a shared online web portal (CFCC Community site) to complete council activities.